 MTA staff can set you up with a MTA Google Group(s) to facilitate this communication.
 Contact us if you would like to explore this option.
 Affiliates are not allowed to set up external discussion lists.

-Other electronic means of communication include social networking sites such as Facebook and Twitter.
-We recommend using a "Page" on Facebook to communicate with people who use that medium.
+Billions of people are now connected in real-time using social media platforms such as Facebook and Twitter.
+We recommend Move to Amend Affiliates use a "Page" on Facebook to communicate with people who use that medium and an account on Twitter for quick communications in 140 characters.
 If you'd like to set up social media accounts, let MTA staff know and we will set them up for you.

 Phone Calls and Meetings

 If the members of your group do not have internet access, you will need to find other ways to keep people updated.
-Phone calls or mailed newsletters may be necessary.
+Phone calls or mailed newsletters may be necessary for some Move to Amend Affiliates.
 For those with cell phones, text messages can be used to publicize upcoming events.
 In cases such as these, holding frequent meetings on a regular schedule may be the best way to keep your group connected.

 This state-of-the-art database allows Affiliates to connect with thousands of supporters and potential volunteers in and around their communities.
 From here, you can:

 - Search for individuals and organizations nearest you based on their volunteer interests and the issues they're involved with.